 The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead.
 (Acts 17:30-31)

-The way to obtain forgiveness and eternal life is by believing in Jesus and turning from your sin.
-Believing in Jesus is what makes all of the benefits of the resurrection yours.
-Faith is what unites us to Christ and allows us to be saved from our sin.
+The way to obtain eternal life is by believing in Jesus and turning from your sin.
+Believing in Jesus is what makes all of the benefits of the resurrection yours!
+Continuing in unbelief is choosing to remain under God’s wrath.